 Employees are the force that keeps your business going.
 They’re the heart, blood, and life of your company.
-But sometimes you might end up in a situation with an employee that turns into an employment-related practices lawsuit.
+But one day you might end up in a situation with an employee that turns into an employment-related practices lawsuit.
 The Equal Employment Opportunities Commission estimates that there are at least 100,000 employment practices claims every year.
 That’s a lot.
 You might not think that your employees would ever do that to you, and you would never hurt an employee intentionally.
 But your business could someday be saved by employment practices liability insurance, or EPLI.
 We’ll go over what EPLI is and why you might want to consider adding it to your business insurance plan.

 What does EPLI do?